Hold On To Your Vision

 This gospel might seem to be in direct conflict with Gospel Four, letting go of expectations.
 However, there is a distinct difference between expectation and vision.

 Let me explain.
 An expectation is a limited view of how something will unfold.
-When we place an expectation on something, we shut off our ability to see other possibilities, and so may miss an important ingredient because we are no longer opening our mind to other options.
+When we place an expectation on something, we shut off our ability to see other possibilities, and so may miss an important ingredient because we are no longer opening our minds to other options.

 Meanwhile, imagination is the basis of a vision.
 But as you begin to implement the vision, systems and skills take over.
 A vision develops by becoming specific but starts as inspiration.
 When you take the first step, all the steps after that acknowledge and relate to that first step.
 Attaining your vision is a progression of decreasing possibilities.
 Each step toward the goal reduces future options by converting one – and only one – possibility into reality.